wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 == Description ==

 Sweet Captcha is a free image captcha service putting your users and your website at first priority.

-Our Captcha protects your website from spam, using a fun and illustrated protecting plugin!

-No typing required, our Captcha is fully interactive, sweet and easy to use!
+Our CAPTCHA protects your website from spam, using a fun and illustrated widget!
+No typing is required, our Captcha is fully interactive, sweet and easy to use!
+Sweet Captcha is fully integrated as a contact form 7 captcha, comments captcha, log-in captcha, registration captcha, password recovery captcha, custom contact form and more.
+You can customize your captcha language translation and theme, to have your users interact with any captcha in a fun and playful manner.

 <a href="http://www.sweetcaptcha.com/?ref=wordpress-plugin" target="_blank">See a live demo</a>